DigitalPublishingToolkit/Money-Lab-Reader/docs/4_2-Rothenberg.md

 monitor the plants environment as they grow.

-An interesting comment in the article by planetary scientist Dr. Chris McKay alludes to this shift in space program mentality – looking more like tech startups.
+An interesting comment in the article by planetary scientist Dr. Chris McKay alludes to this shift in space program mentality towards looking more like tech startups.
 The author understates the actual issue of government funding dwindling and the privatization of the industry.
 ‘Dr.
 McKay sees a world of possibilities emerging from this democratization